allegro/blog/_posts/2023-05-28-online-mongodb-migration.md

 ## Why we needed to migrate MongoDB databases at all?

-At Allegro we are managing tens of MongoDB clusters, with hundereds of MongoDB databases running on them.
+At Allegro we are managing tens of MongoDB clusters, with hundreds of MongoDB databases running on them.
 This kind of approach, where one MongoDB cluster runs multiple MongoDB databases allowed us to utilize resources more effectively, while at the same time easing maintenance of clusters.